thoth-station/solver/README.rst

 Produced output
 ===============

-This tool (unless ``--no-transitive`` is specified) analyzes recursively all the dependencies of the desired package inside specific environment.
+This tool (unless ``--no-transitive`` is specified) recursively analyzes all the dependencies of the desired package inside a specific environment.
 Dependencies to be analyzed can be defined in similar to ``requirements.txt`` file or as a string in a form of: